BIOE - Biology-Ecological

 BIOE 593 Alpine Ecology for Teachers: 2 Credits (1 Lec, 1 Lab)

-(Su) The primary goals in this course will be to understand how altitude affects the structure, function and evolution of alpine and sub-alpine plants and animals, and to create ways to bring this understanding into the grade 6-12 classroom.
+(Summer, odd years.)
+The primary goals in this course will be to understand how altitude affects the structure, function and evolution of alpine and sub-alpine plants and animals, and to create ways to bring this understanding into the grade 6-12 classroom.
 We will explore and gather data describing the biotic (living) and abiotic (non-living) constraints of sub-alpine and alpine environments to infer how these factors affect the form, abundance and niches of a variety of plants and animals.
-Offered Summer.

 BIOE 594 Seminar: 1 Credits (1 Other)